🌾

 Russia alone supplies roughly 20–25% of global wheat exports, and Russia plus Ukraine combined account for about 30%.
 US soft red winter wheat competes directly against Black Sea origins in export markets.
 Russian export restrictions, seasonal tariffs, or Black Sea weather disruptions can add $0.50–2.00/bu to global wheat benchmarks almost overnight.
 This global supply sensitivity makes wheat more geopolitically volatile than corn or soybeans — a unique characteristic serious wheat producers track daily alongside weather.

-❓ Wheat Futures — Common Questions
+❓ Wheat Prices — Common Questions

 The live price above shows CBOT front-month soft red winter wheat (ZW), refreshed every 30 minutes.
 The "Today's Market Read" block synthesizes price position, the corn/wheat feed spread signal, price vs breakeven tier, and seasonal context — updated with every price refresh.
 The live feed spread calculation is a unique feature not commonly available on free grain pages.